Frequently Asked Questions

 Testing Site Rules and Procedures

-Arizona Rapid COVID offers convenient, rapid antigen COVID-19 testing in Scottsdale and Gilbert with same-day results.
+Arizona Rapid COVID offers convenient, rapid antigen COVID-19 testing in Scottsdale, Gilbert and Glendale with same-day results.

 - Upon successful registration to our portal and scheduling of an appointment, please retain your portal log in information as we will be sending your test results via your patient account.

 - State-issued photo ID (drivers license, state-issue ID card) is required for an Arizona COVID test to be performed.
 We are only able to test residents of Maricopa County.